varya/varya.github.com/src/documents/posts/sc5-style-guide-next-level/index_en.html.md

 ## Additional processors

 The SC5 Style Guide parses the KSS documentation in your CSS (SASS, LESS) code, collects information about all the components and produces a JSON file with it.
-The documentation pages you can see are the Angular pages built based on the information in this JSON.
+The documentation pages you can see are the Angular pages built on the information in this JSON.

-When generating the style guide, you can inject additional processors into transforming data for this JSON file.
-The custom processing functions can re-organize and modify these data.
+Generating the style guide, you can inject additional processors into transforming data for this JSON file.
+The custom processing functions can re-organize and modify this data.
 You can use this trick to provide a more clever generator, run templates and parametrized JavaScript components.

 Examine the generated `styleguide.json` file to see how the data is organized by default.
-You will find out that every component is represented by an object similar to the following:
+You are going to find out that every component is represented by an object similar to the following:

 ```
 {